The 17 Best Winter Perfumes for a Cozy Boost, Reviewed by Editors

 What We Don't: Citrus note doesn't last long

-Review for MC: "As someone who usually goes for light, airy fragrances (strong scents tend to give me headaches), I was drawn to try something more substantial for winter.
+Review for MC: "As someone who usually goes for light, airy fragrances, I was drawn to try something more substantial for winter.
 What caught my attention was the blend of two notes I love: citrus and vanilla.
-But this isn't your typical sweet, fruity perfume—it's a sophisticated take combining orange blossom, candied citrus, and vanilla in a way that feels decidedly more grown up.
+But this isn't my typical sweet, fruity perfume—it's a sophisticated take combining orange blossom, candied citrus, and vanilla in a way that feels decidedly more grown up.
 The scent is definitely on the stronger side (I learned that the hard way on my first spray!), but I've been impressed by how well it lasts throughout the day.
 A little goes a long way with this one." — Kristin Contino, Senior Royal and Celebrity Editor

-I wouldn't blame you if you're over vanilla perfumes—they're a dime a dozen, but what Acqua Di Parma has managed to do with Vaniglia is totally unique and well worth its price tag.
+I wouldn't blame you if you're over vanilla perfumes—they're everywhere.
+What Acqua Di Parma has managed to do with Vaniglia, though, is totally unique.
 It opens as a slightly bitter, soapy vanilla with the neroli, but as it develops on the skin, you're left with a wonderfully warm, powdery, almost summery scent that'll heat up cold winter days.
 With its rich blend of floral notes, you can't help but feel like an elegant, globe-trotting socialite while wearing it.

 Key Notes: Heliotrope, calabrian bergamot, neroli, mandarin orange, vanilla, cedar, musk